Next high-flying SpaceX Starship test could blast off as soon as Tuesday

 The milestone was then followed by a fall back to Earth and a new landing maneuver that seemed to succeed in orienting the rocket, but alas SN8 came in too fast and met a spectacular and explosive end.

-We could get lucky and see the sequel to the ordeal of SN8 on Tuesday, but scrubs and delays have been part of the routine in Starship's development process, so it seems equally likely we may have to wait until later in the week or even later in the month.
+While we could get lucky and see the sequel to the ordeal of SN8 on Tuesday, but scrubs and delays have been part of the routine in Starship's development process.
+It therefore seems equally likely we may have to wait until later in the week or even later in the month.

 Whenever SN9 flies, we'll be sure to carry the video here.
 Stay tuned.